amd/ryzen-ai-documentation/docs/inst.rst

 **4. Install Necessary Packages**

-Change directory to the extracted setup package directory:
+Change the directory to the extracted setup package directory:

 .. code-block::